pitsssss/DLMS_Project/README.md

 SYRTAK / DLMS is an end-to-end software engineering project for digitizing driving-license services and regulatory workflows.

-The backend is a Laravel modular monolith REST API that centralizes domain rules for citizen onboarding, profile approval, license applications, document review, payments, appointments, examinations, license issuance and lifecycle services, notifications, fines, audit logs, employee operations, and a controlled AI Agent.
+This repository contains the Laravel modular-monolith REST API that acts as SYRTAK’s trusted backend authority.
+It centralizes the domain rules for citizen onboarding, profile approval, license applications, document review, payments, appointments, examinations, license issuance and lifecycle services, fines, notifications, audit logs, employee operations, reporting, and the controlled AI Agent.

+The UI clients are intentionally outside this repository.
+The backend exposes citizen APIs to the Flutter application and permission-aware administrative APIs to the separate Next.js employee dashboard.

 The system is designed around one principle: